-During the year 2018-19, a portal (Alfresco portal) for Training section was created wherein, the soft copy of the training details (in-house training programme circulars, external training materials received from organizers / participants on various topics) are being uploaded for the benefit of all employees in order to go through the same.
-This access helps the employees, who have not attended the programme, to update their knowledge, skill, etc., which is an added benefit to employees.
+Alfresco portal has been installed for Training section wherein, the training details (in-house training programme circulars, external training materials received from organizers / participants on various topics) are being uploaded for the benefit of all employees in order to go through the same.
+This access helps the employees, who have not attended the programme, to update their knowledge, skill, etc., which is an intangible benefit.